JeyDotC/Hirudo/src/README.md

-To have more complete view of the modules creation, you can visit the sample application (*SampleApp/* folder) and look at the *README.md* file or just look at the files in it if you see them self explanatory enough.
+To have more complete view of the modules creation, you can visit the sample application (*SampleApp/* folder) and look at the *README.md* file or just look at the files in it if you find them self explanatory enough.

 The models layer [coming soon...].